gcadeado/match3-test/README.md

 - TextMesh fonts assets
 - Some tooling scripts for better development workflow
 - Android build support (tested on a Android 10)

+***A note regards ScriptableObject based architecture***

+When using Singletons as global references to objects (like a Game Manager or an Audio Manager), our prefabs can't directly reference it in the inspector.
+Also, we can easily run into the problem of Singletons initializing each other, turning it into a inter-dependant mess.

+To avoid these problems, we can use ScriptableObjects for the "global access" and keep the code modular.
+It can be also used for a lot of other very useful purposes.
+[Check out this talk](https://www.youtube.com/watch?v=raQ3iHhE_Kk) in Unite Austin 2017 conference, which explains it in great details.